Cost of Building a Raised Garden Bed

 £300

 Wondering exactly how much it costs to build a raised garden bed in the UK?
 You’ll typically pay somewhere between £30 and £600.
-As you can see, the average cost of a raised garden bed does vary.
-This is due to the following factors:
+The final price will depend on the size and height of the bed, the materials used, filling costs, ground preparation and labour rates.

 If you’re working to a tight budget, it’s possible to build a small, raised garden bed as a DIY project.
 Simple timber and metal kits that require minimal construction and tools can be picked up fairly cheaply from garden centres and DIY stores.
 Kits can cost as little as £30 to £100, but don’t include soil or compost.